How to Handle Harassment Complaints

 Improve your investigations and reduce resolution time by using our free employee complaint form template.

-How to Handle Harassment Complaints in the Workplace: Advice for Managers
+How to Handle Harassment in the Workplace as a Manager

 Employees often come to their managers or supervisors with complaints, as it makes them feel less vulnerable than going directly to HR.
 If this happens, you may feel confused about what to do.

-This is why your organization should be able to answer the question: what is the first step a supervisor should take in response to a harassment complaint?
-When handling aharassment complaint, it is important to keep the following tips in mind.
+This is why your organization should be able to answer the question: what is the first step a supervisor should take in response to an employee harassment complaint?
+When handling a harassment complaint, it is important to keep the following tips in mind.

 When an employee comes to you with a harassment complaint, taking quick action is key.